Yummy (James album)

 Yummy is the eighteenth studio album by British indie rock band James, released through Nothing But Love and Virgin Music on 12 April 2024.
-It has received positive reviews from critics.
+It received positive reviews from critics.

 Recording

 Yummy consists of 12 tracks written by James members Tim Booth, Jim Glennie, Saul Davies and Mark Hunter.
 It is their first studio release as a nine-piece.
 Produced by Leo Abrahams, it was later mixed by Cenzo Townshend and mastered by Frank Arkwright at Abbey Road Studios.

 A second, more experimental album, Pudding, was recorded during the sessions for Yummy, and consists mainly of unfinished demos and jams similar to James' 1994 work Wah Wah.
 This was included as a bonus disc on the deluxe edition of Yummy.

 The album does not feature regular James drummer David Baynton-Power, although he is featured on the inside cover.
 His drum parts are mostly played by Davies and Deborah Knox-Hewson.
 There are also a great number of guest musicians contributing, notably producer Abrahams and Peter Glennie, brother of Jim.